saviottt/code-by-don-1/README.md

 Instead of long lessons or boring textbook-style questions, BrainBuzz offers a colorful, user-friendly experience where kids can test their knowledge and enjoy learning at the same time.

-🎯 Purpose of the Website
+🎯 Purpose of the Websit:
 The main aim of BrainBuzz is to:

   ✅ Make learning exciting for young users